Translated using DeepL

 Interview

-There is no one right time for entrepreneurship
+There is no one right time for business

-The company of MU Faculty of Computer Science graduate Petr Palas is based in Brno, but thanks to the Internet, his Kentico Software products are used by customers from all over the world.
+The company of Petr Palas, a graduate of the Faculty of Informatics at MU, is based in Brno, but thanks to the Internet, his Kentico Software products are used by customers from all over the world.

 Patrik Hudák